guardianproject/cacheword/README.md

 **NOTE:** Strictly speaking these aren't state *change* methods, as they can be invoked even when the state hasn't changed.
-For example, every call to CacheWord's `onPause` or `onPause` resume will result in an event.
+For example, every call to CacheWord's `onResume` or `onPause` resume will result in an event.
 This is so new Activities can learn about CacheWord's state.

 1. **onCacheWordUninitializedEvent**